jhs2jhs/WebDownloadJobsManage/README.md

 16. purpose next step: even locally, use mongodb not ejdb, as mngodb is more comonly to see.
 	17. there is no way to rename a database in mongodb, but you can copy into a new database, and then delete a existing database, http://stackoverflow.com/questions/9201832/how-do-you-rename-a-mongodb-database
 	17.  mongo shell quick reference: http://docs.mongodb.org/manual/reference/mongo-shell/
+	17. why not communicate over mongodb directly, but on http: it is becasue http is better supported by firewall, and it has better interface designed.
+	17. mongodb bulk update/insert: better to use mongoimport tools. http://stackoverflow.com/questions/4444023/bulk-update-upsert-in-mongodb , so it would require id to be unique and matches the same in boths.